 I’m not going to try to sell you a snazzy app.

-I’m not going to recommend a fancy algorithm (although I am going to suggest grabbing my free cheat-sheet that tells you EXACTLY how to know your baby is eating enough!)
+I’m not going to recommend a fancy algorithm (although I am going to suggest grabbing my FREE resource, Breastfeeding 101 that tells you EXACTLY how to know your baby is eating enough, gives you a diaper tracker for your baby’s first week, tells you how to find breastfeeding support, and more!)

 I’m just going to ask a simple question: